North Fort Myers High School: Center for Arts & Media

 North High is the official Arts Center in the West Zone.
 The Arts Center offers a variety of courses in visual, performing, and media arts.
 Students who are currently enrolled in high school or who are currently enrolled in eighth grade are eligible to audition and participate in the arts program.

 Animation and Game Development Academy

 North High's Animation and Game Development Academy (AGDA) introduces students to the fundamental principles of game and simulation development.
 This program is a four-year sequence of project-based courses oriented to game and simulation development that align relevant academic, employment, and workplace standards.

 Business & Technology Education

 The focus of North High's Technology & Career Education Department is to make students aware of the many changes in technology.
-Through its courses in Accounting Applications, Computing for College and Careers, Administrative Office Technology, Digital Design, and Cooperative Business Education, instruction is provided that helps the students meet the many challenges in today's society.
+Through its courses in Accounting Applications, Computing for College and Careers, Administrative Office Technology, Digital Design, and Cooperative Business Education, instruction is provided to help the students handle various challenges in today's society.
 Completion of a three-course program can qualify a student for the Bright Futures-Gold Seal Scholarship.